ArneDT/EpluControl/README.md

 mode: single
 ```
 ## Other usages
-Above i described the road which i took to be able to control and integrate my heatpump and provided an example to control the temperature using the thermostat in Home Assistant.
-Just for ideas without further details i currrently automations
+Above i described the road which i took to be able to control the heatpump from Home Assistant and provided an example to control the temperature using the thermostat in Home Assistant dahboards.
+It does not stop there and i continued

-+ Holiday mode, turning of domestic water heating and lowering room temperatures until minimal temperature or a couple of days before returning from holiday
++ Having Holiday mode, turning of domestic water heating and lowering room temperatures and a couple of days before ariving enabling it.
++ Delay starting time during the night to ensure that it is running early in the morning
-+ Starting heatpump a bit earlier when overcapcity generated electricity and the nearing the temperature where the heatpup would start otherwise.
++ Starting heatpump a earlier to use overcapcity of solar energy and nearing the temperature where the heatpump would start otherwise.
 + Joker protection, when the temperature is set to a very high temperature it lowers to a maximum.
-Some friends think hey are funny by putting the temperature to 30 degrees.
+Some friends think they are funny by putting the temperature to 30 degrees.
-+ When overcapacity of electricity and the heatpump is allready running then increase temperature for a while in lesser used rooms like garage, chillroom etc. just for buffering.
++ When overcapacity of electricity and the heatpump is allready running then increase temperature a bit for a while in the rooms which are lesser used like like garage, chillroom etc. just for comfort.

 # Ideas for improvements
 + Better validation on input and the supported domains
-+ Better checking on exception and results from the requests to the webserver
++ Better checking on exceptions and results from the requests to the webserver
-+ Having it as a native integration
++ Having it as a native integration (combined with the reading)
-+ Adding the other attributes (currently focused on the one which i need and i do not have active cooling and a geothermic heatpump)
++ Adding the other attributes (currently focused on the ones which I need)
-+ Cleaner code as i am not a python expert
++ Cleaner code as i am not a python expert.
+I did it with some youtube and google.

 # Disclaimer
 I created this to enable a customer journey using one app/website which is is my Home Assistant.
-Also it enables automations and make smarter use of the heatpump in my house improving comfort and may save energy as well.
-For me it works now.
+Also it enables me to make smarter use of the heatpump to create more comfrt and/or use energy more efficient.
+For me it works for now.

-Sharing this I do to help other having the same possiblitiy, it is without warranty and it is your own responsibilty to prevent idling your heatpump which may the result when you increase/decrease temperature in automations in short periods.
+By sharing this I hope that others can enjoy it as well.
+It is without warranty and it is your own responsibilty.

-Have fun with it and if you have improvements for the script or ideas how to share it and improve te script.
+Have fun with it and if you have improvements for the script or ideas how to make smarter use of the heatpump and Home Assisstan, please share it and/or improve te script.